Department of English Fellowships, Awards and Scholarships for Graduate Students

 All M.A. students in the Literary and Cultural Studies and Rhetoric programs receive a departmental scholarship that is applied directly to tuition costs.
 The scholarship amounts to about a 45% reduction in tuition and is split between the fall and spring semesters.

-Students accepted into the MAPW program receive a tuition remission scholarship that generally covers 48% or slightly more of the graduate tuition.
-We guarantee to keep your tuition constant through your three semesters of study even if the university should increase the graduate tuition rate applicable for your third term.
+Students accepted into the MAPW and Global Communication & Applied Translation programs receive a tuition remission scholarship that generally covers 48% or slightly more of the graduate tuition.
+For MAPW students, we guarantee to keep your tuition constant through your three semesters of study even if the university should increase the graduate tuition rate applicable for your third term.

 NOTE: Applicants considering part-time enrollment should contact the Assistant Director of Graduate Programs for exact tuition remission scholarship rates for part-time students.